hnmike/hnmike/data engineer lab 1 (202411160846).md

 tags:
 summary:
 ---
-# Simple learning prerequisite for settings and basic tech stacks
+# Simple prerequisite for settings and basic tech stacks

 ## Data Modeling
+---
 This repository contains the setup for the data modeling modules in Weeks 1 and 2.

 **Tech Stack**

 -  [[git (202411152107)]]